silq-lang/silq/README.md

 ./build.sh creates a debug build.
 ./build-release creates a release build.

-*NOTE:* The tests do not currently pass with the release build (PSI computes equivalent, but different expressions).
-(There is a nondeterministic-order-of-iteration issue.)

 ### Other platforms

 The build instructions given here are for GNU/Linux.
 PSI also works on other platforms.